-The application form is available from 1st September 2017 and there is nothing to be gained from applying early, as we assess all applications together after the deadline.
+Applications for entry in 2020/21 are now open but there is nothing to be gained from applying early, as we assess all applications together after the deadline.
 However, we would advise you not to leave submitting your application form until the last minute.

-- capacity to work at a high intellectual level
+Capacity to work at a high intellectual level

-- preparedness for your proposed programme of study
+Preparedness for your proposed programme of study

-- ability to identify and formulate an appropriate project for individual research (not equally important for admission to all master’s programmes, but – all things being equal – excellence in this regard will always increase your competitiveness for funding)
+Ability to identify and formulate an appropriate project for individual research (not equally important for admission to all master’s programmes, but – all things being equal – excellence in this regard will always increase your competitiveness for funding)

-- fit with our programme and supervisory capacity
+Fit with our programme and supervisory capacity

 We assess using five main criteria: previous results (sometimes interim), references, proposal (viability of topic and level of background research already done), written work (research and writing skills), and overall preparedness for the course.